<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=837991447379849&amp;ev=PageView&amp;noscript=1">

 • Personalized service options.
 Depending on your business model, you might offer same-day delivery for local orders or scheduled weekly deliveries for broader regions.

 However, managing self-delivery demands significant time and resources.
 From coordinating delivery schedules to ensuring timely arrivals, the responsibility rests entirely with you.
+Businesses exploring eCommerce shipping for Shopify may find self-delivery a suitable option for maintaining control over their delivery processes.

 When Self-Delivery Can Benefit Businesses